swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Exporting to ObjC

-`deinit` isolation is relevant only when subclassing, but ObjC code cannot subclass Swift classes.
-Generated  `*-Swift.h` files contain no information about `deinit` isolation.
+`deinit` isolation is relevant only when subclassing since ObjC code cannot subclass Swift classes.
+The generated  `*-Swift.h` files contain no information about `deinit` isolation.

 ### Isolated deinit of default actors